 An arbitrary higher-order contribution to a 2-particle scattering process will give a complicated matrix element.
-The corresponding energy levels, crosssections, etc, are expressed in terms of scalars obtained by contracting all tensor indices; diagrammatically they look like "vacuum bubbles," with 3n internal lines.
+The corresponding energy levels, crosssections, etc., are expressed in terms of scalars obtained by contracting all tensor indices; diagrammatically they look like "vacuum bubbles," with 3n internal lines.
 The topologically distinct vacuum bubbles in low orders are given in table 5.1.

-In group-theoretic literature, these diagrams are called 3n-j symbols, and are given order.
-There are 19 studied in considerable detail.
+In group-theoretic literature, these diagrams are called 3n-j symbols, and are studied in considerable detail.
 Fortunately, any 3n-j symbol that contains as a subdiagram a loop with, let us say, seven vertices, can be expressed in terms of 6-j coefficients.
-Replace the dotted pair of vertices PC: recheck: missing text? by the cross-channel sum (5.13):
+Replace the dotted pair of vertices by the cross-channel sum (5.13):